xavierbriole/botpress/docs/guide/docs/managing/proactive.md

 ## Common use cases

-Here are some examples of how can you use webchat events in your page.
+Here are some examples of how you can use webchat events on your page.

-### Send message when the webchat is loaded
+### Send a message when the webchat is loaded

-This will send an event when the webchat is loaded and ready to be opened.
+Doing this will send an event when the webchat is loaded and ready to be opened.

 Use this code in your `index.html`: